ROCm/MITuna/doc/src/TuningCycle.md

 **Evaluation Step (7)**

 Once compilation has been started, evaluation can also be launched.
 This command is similar to the previous.
+It is also comprised of 2 steps, the job enqueue process and the job execution process that launched Celery workers on the evaluation node.

 [Use backend=HIP docker]
+To enqueue the jobs run the following on any node:
 ```
-./go_fish.py miopen --session_id 1 --fin_steps miopen_perf_eval
+./go_fish.py miopen --session_id 1 --fin_steps miopen_perf_eval --enqueue_only
 --session_id    - tuning session id
 --fin_steps     - execute this operation
+--enqueue_only  - enqueue the jobs to the redis queue
 ```

 **Database Export (8)**